gatlin/AFSBylaws/bylaws.md

 The fiscal year of AFS shall be fixed, and may be changed from time to time, by resolution of the Board.

-### 5.3 Policies and Procedures

-The Board shall have the authority to adopt such policies and procedures as the Board may from time to time determine, or as the activities of AFS may require.

 ### 5.4 Parliamentary Authority